plaintool/notetask/README.md

 - **notetask-any-x86-x64.exe** — a universal EXE installer that works on **both x86 and x64** systems and supports installation **for a single user or for all users**, depending on the selected options.
 - **notetask-x64.msi / notetask-x86.msi** — installs the application **for the current user**.
 - **notetask-x64-allusers.msi / notetask-x86-allusers.msi** — installs the application **for all users on the system**.
+- **notetask-x86-x64-portable.zip** — portable version, saves its settings to `form_settings.json` if it is near the executable; otherwise, in the user directory

 > **Note:** Windows XP supports installation **only via MSI installers**.
 The EXE installer is **not compatible** with Windows XP.